jdrumgoole/intro-to-mongodb-with-python/README.md

  * **6_indexer_explainer.py** : How to index collections and also
  measure query performance.
  * **7_deleter.py** : How to delete data from a collection.

+For the aggregation demos you will need access to a public data set.
+Please email Joe.Drumgoole@mongodb.com who can grant access on Atlas.